Newsletter 14, February 2008

 So which two foods do people doing the Atkins Diet or other low carb diets most miss?
 Bread is number one, with recipes for something quick and easy for breakfast that are not bacon and eggs a close second!

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, these great new recipes will already be in your Cookbook next time you log in.
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, these great new recipes will already be in your Cookbook next time you log in.

 4) Your Successes, Requests And Questions